drowzy/ex_wss/README.md

 Elixir Websocket server using, plug and cowboy.

-yBuilt because I wanted hands on experience implementing a websocket server in Elixir without using Phoenix.
-As well as testing out the new process registry from elixir 1.4.0.
+Built because I wanted hands on experience implementing a websocket server in Elixir without using Phoenix.

 ## Installation
 Requires Elixir >= 1.4.0